 LATE-WINTER DEER SEASON OPEN COUNTIES: Brown, Carroll, Clark, Clay, Crawford, Edgar, Fulton, Hamilton, Henderson, Knox, Lee, Madison, Marion, McDonough, McLean, Mercer, Monroe, Perry, Putnam, Rock Island, Schuyler, Shelby, Vermillion, White More Information

 Note: A variety of changes were implemented starting in 2014 due to a reduced Illinois deer herd and a harsh winter in 2013.
 More changes may be coming.
 From the private sector, the initiative to promote continued deer herd monitoring and proposals for change have been taken by the newly formed Illinois Whitetail Alliance.
 More Info

 Some Upland Hunting seasons remain: Pheasant and Quail seasons runs until January 8th in the Northern Zone and January 15th in the Southern Zone.
 Rabbit season runs until February 15th statewide.
 Squirrel season began August 1st and runs until February 15th.
 View Additional Season Details from the current ILDNR Hunting Digest.

 Illinois 2016-17 Wild Turkey Hunting

-Fall Archery Hunting Season for wild turkeys has begun, and the Fall Firearm Season is just around the corner!
+Fall Archery Hunting Season for wild turkeys has begun, and the Fall Firearm Season has ended.
 In order to hunt, you will need a valid Wild Turkey permit, a 2016-2017 Illinois hunting license, and an Illinois Habitat Stamp.
 Certain exemptions may apply for hunters under 16, disabled hunters, disabled veterans, former POWs, certain military members, and landowners.
 View Further Details contained in the current ILDNR Hunting Digest.